tessel/t2-docs/Debugging/LAN_Discovery.md

 Next, let's check if your computer is able to detect the Tessel at all (to determine if it's an issue with the CLI or with the Tessel).
 We'll use a utility that we absolutely know works.

-*I only have an example for OSX - if you know how to do mDNS discovery on Windows or Linux, please add to this file and submit a PR!*
+*I only have an example for OSX - if you know how to do mDNS discovery on Windows, please add to this file and submit a PR!*
 ### OSX
 ```
 dns-sd -B _tessel._tcp .